tenn2020/Inventory-App/GroupProject/Docs/DesignDocument.md

 ![](images/state-diagram.png)

 The state diagram shows how the system transitions between various states.
-This state diagram accounts for user login, view, search, and add/edit/delete.
+This state diagram accounts for user login, view, search, and employee add/edit/delete.
 Update Store Offering is a composite state that exits when both the store offering is changed, and the database is updated.
-This ensures that the database is synchronized with the store offering.
+This ensures that the database is synchronized with the store offerings.
 Search, view and add/edit/delete loop back to view all products.
 The exit condition is that the user must exit the application.
-This diagram does not account for selecting search results, adding to a cart, or viewing a detailed product description.
+This diagram also accounts for viewing a detailed product description through the view product details class.

 ## 4 User Interface Design